 - 1/4 tsp salt (Sara used sea salt)

 - 1/3 cup brown sugar (Sara used muscovado)

 - 3 Tbsp coconut oil (melted)

 - 1/2 tsp vanilla extract

-In a separate bowl, beat egg until uniform in color and doubled in volume.
+- In a separate bowl, beat egg using a whisk or large fork until uniform in color and slightly foamy.

 *If using almond meal from almond pulp, you may need to add additional oil.